stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   At 11:15 a.m., Sept.
 27, I stirred vigorously, and my hitherto mask-like face began to shew signs of expression.
 Dr. Wilson remarked that the expression was not that of my secondary personality, but seemed much like that of my normal self.
-About 11:30 I muttered some very curious syllables&mdash;syllables which seemed unrelated to any human speech.
+About 11:30 I muttered some very curious syllables--syllables which seemed unrelated to any human speech.
 I appeared, too, to struggle against something.
-Then, just after noon&mdash;the housekeeper and the maid having meanwhile returned&mdash;I began to mutter in English.
+Then, just after noon--the housekeeper and the maid having meanwhile returned--I began to mutter in English.

-  &ldquo;.&nbsp;.&nbsp;. of the orthodox economists of that period, Jevons typifies the prevailing trend toward scientific correlation.
-His attempt to link the commercial cycle of prosperity and depression with the physical cycle of the solar spots forms perhaps the apex of&nbsp;.&nbsp;.&nbsp;.&rdquo;
+   ". . . of the orthodox economists of that period, Jevons typifies the prevailing trend toward scientific correlation.
+His attempt to link the commercial cycle of prosperity and depression with the physical cycle of the solar spots forms perhaps the apex of . . . "

-  Nathaniel Wingate Peaslee had come back&mdash;a spirit in whose time-scale it was still that Thursday morning in 1908, with the economics class gazing up at the battered desk on the platform.
+  Nathaniel Wingate Peaslee had come back--a spirit in whose time-scale it was still that Thursday morning in 1908, with the economics class gazing up at the battered desk on the platform.